 by Amerissa Giannouli

 Amerissa Giannouli is a junior project manager at Inter Alia.
-Amerissa holds a BSc in Economics and a MA in European Economic Policy
+Amerissa holds a BSc in Economics and a MSc in European Economic Policy

 “Degrowth” is related to socio-ecological and economic transformation which is characterized by lower consumption and production - without implying the decrease of well-being.
 It is traced back to the anti-industrialism trends of the 19th century.
 It examines the environmental impact and its relations to the current economic system associatedto economic growth, consumerism and materialism.
 In this sense, the alternatives proposed, concern the industrialized countries.
 It has links to ecological economics and shares common values with movements, such as the Commons Movement, Buen Vivir, Feminism Movement, and others.

 Firstly, let us describe our current socio-economic system and its impacts on our natural environment.
 This system heavily depends on resource extraction and processing for the production of goods and services.
 If the resources are exhaustible (see oil and coal), the system uses new technologies and innovations.
 However, despite the technology efficiency, industrial production will cause different types of environmental and health problems.
 This is because it is built on fossil fuels and creates products with a limited lifespan.
 This economy aims to maximize profits, achieve high Gross Domestic Product (GDP), and high rates of economic growth, resulting in high level of Greenhouse (GHS) emissions.